make2explore/Open-Thread-Border-Router-On-ESP32/README.md

 ### Prerequisites 🧰

-To set the OpenThread Border Router (OTBR) using a Raspberry Pi there are following Hardware-software Prerequisites -
+To set the OpenThread Border Router (OTBR) using a ESP32 there are following Hardware-software Prerequisites -

 ### Hardware
 The core of an ESP32-based OTBR is a two-chip setup, combining a Wi-Fi-capable host with a dedicated radio co-processor (RCP).